 There’s nothing humans can do about any of that.

 Now comes an interesting question.
 Is the “correct” behavior for humans to eat meat or not?
 There are, as I see it, two stances to take.
 One is to point to the animal kingdom and to recognize that ingesting animals is common, necessary, and natural, and while we may be aware that this inflicts suffering on our prey, it is nonetheless the way of things.
 The other stance says that the same human intelligence that lets us (a) ask the question to begin with and (b) assess nutritional intake, has simultaneously provided the science which points us to non-animal sources of all of the nutrients that a vegetarian diet would otherwise miss, so we can’t claim ignorance; we know that we don’t need meat to be healthy.
 Acknowledging that the world is a cruel place and that the animal kingdom is subject to the pervasive suffering of the predator-prey relationship, shouldn’t we have the maturity to not contribute to that suffering unnecessarily?
 We can’t take the examples of the animal kingdom as a license to kill, because unlike animals, we’re not bound to an instinct-driven mode of existence.
 We’re outside of it.

 This awareness that we’re uniquely self-directed beings in an otherwise instinct-driven world applies to much more than the question of vegetarianism.
 Whether or not we’re aware of it, we’ve been taking control of our evolutionary direction out of nature’s hands for a long time.
 Eyeglasses allow genetic traits to pass on that, at an earlier point in history, would have been selected out by an inability to hunt and/or gather effectively.
 Medical advancements mean that we can now pass on all sorts of traits that would be detrimental in a pre-technological age.
-Modern humans can expect to live more than twice as long as our ancestors from about 500 years ago, in part thanks to better life-enhancing or healing chemicals (medicines), bio-enhancing implants (pacemakers, cochlear implant, etc.), and more.
-Whatever natural evolutionary path we would have taken is being prevented.
-And that’s OK.
+Modern humans can expect to live more than twice as long as our ancestors from about 500 years ago, in part thanks to better life-enhancing or healing chemicals (medicines) and bio-enhancing implants (pacemakers, cochlear implants, etc.) Whatever natural evolutionary path we would have taken is being prevented, and that’s OK.
 Perhaps the right thing once a species gets to this point is to embrace the control we’re developing over our own destiny, and perhaps the new self-induced stage of evolution that we’re now entering is just as valid as the one that nature applies to the animal kingdom.
 What I’m saying is, considering that we have the gift of these self-directed brains, perhaps the correct thing to do is to embrace it and go whole hog.

 Transhumanism is the philosophy that the current limitations of the human condition (like lifespan, but not limited to this) can be overcome by science and technology.
 It’s the idea that science-driven self improvement is in fact the next natural phase of our evolution.
-Meditation or spiritual growth are important, and for some these can be primary paths, but this shouldn’t preclude parallel advancement in the mundane world via science.
+Meditation or spiritual growth may be important, and for some these can be primary paths, but this shouldn’t preclude parallel advancement in the mundane world via science.
 If people could reasonably expect to live long enough to fully appreciate the concepts of their respective philosophies/religions, then all the better, whether this means living to eighty or eight-hundred.